 The Maynard Kennedy Turtle Island Acknowledgement Scholarship has been established to provide in-state tuition status to a limited number of out-of-state tribally affiliated students and descendants from state or federally recognized tribes, as well as Canadian Status Indian students and descendants who otherwise do not qualify.

-Admitted incoming freshmen must apply for this scholarship by March 1 of their high school senior year to receive consideration.
+Admitted incoming first-year students must apply for this scholarship by March 1 of their high school senior year to receive consideration.
 Please email a copy of your completed application and Proof of Tribal Affiliation to Ben Brown, assistant director of scholarships at the Michigan State University Office of Admissions, at firstname.lastname@example.org.

 We accept multiple forms of tribal documentation including: